DJ LeMahieu Player Props: Yankees vs. Royals

 DJ LeMahieu At The Plate

-- LeMahieu has 15 doubles, two triples, seven home runs and 25 walks while hitting .231.
+- LeMahieu is batting .232 with 15 doubles, two triples, seven home runs and 26 walks.

+- LeMahieu has picked up a hit in 55 of 83 games this season, with multiple hits 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.